michalbahnik/links_n_papers/README.md

 * [Distilling the Knowledge in a Neural Network](https://arxiv.org/pdf/1503.02531.pdf)
   * Model destillation and ensembelling to improve performance.
 * [Revisiting ResNets: Improved Training and Scaling Strategies](https://arxiv.org/abs/2103.07579)
   * Applying new training methods to old networks (ResNet) for baseline methods use.
+Nicely shows, that some improvements were more of training process, then architecture.
 * [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385?context=cs)
   * Effective training of very deep neural networks.
 * [Dataset Distillation](https://arxiv.org/abs/1811.10959)